IDCI-Consulting/FilterFormBundle/README.md

         public function getFilterName() { return "news_title"; }
     }

-On the other hand, we have to create the news filter manager, which will agregate aour filters.
+On the other hand, we have to create the news filter manager, which will agregate our filters.
 Our NewsFilterManager must look like this :

     <?php